 Also, for your advantage, the telescope includes a red dot finderscope that enhances your stargazing in the space.

-Before I introduce you to negative aspects, let’s break down other benefits for you.
-A rugged and pre-assembled tripod holds the base and backs up the telescope to keep up its stargazing.
-With its 1.25-inch sturdy steel tube legs, you can travel in the space without any stress of telescope falling.
+Before I introduce you to the negative aspects, let’s break down other benefits.
+A rugged and pre-assembled tripod holds the base and backs up the telescope to keep it stargazing.
+With its 1.25-inch sturdy steel tube legs, you can travel in space without any stress of a telescope falling.

-Talking of drawbacks, I found a few when researched about this unit.
+Talking of drawbacks, I found a few when researching this unit.
 I noticed many people faced the need for repeated collimation.
-The telescope’s optics easily lose their sweet spot and cause blurry views or no views at all.
+The telescope’s optics easily lose their sweet spot and cause blurry or no views.
 So, it can be a bit arrowy for you.

 Another thing I found is about the finderscope.
 People commented that the finderscope isn’t much of a help.
-Also, extensive battery-consuming issues also came up, hence frequent charging was needed as well.
-So, you might face these issues, better be safe on your bet.
+Also, extensive battery-consuming issues came up.
+Hence frequent charging was needed as well.
+So, you might face these issues; better be safe on your bet.

 In-detailed Comparison between Celestron PowerSeeker 114EQ and AstroMaster 114EQ

 You might solve all your dilemmas and get the answer to all your dreadful questions in this section.
 No worries, I won’t play the biased game here except just sharing my views on both devices.

 The first call is a draw, in my opinion, because both PowerSeeker 114EQ and AstroMaster 114EQ feature a similar aperture of 114mm (4.48”).
 Here both will capture the same amount of light and introduce you to similar clear images.